prl-mushr/mushr-website/content/hardware/build_instructions.md

 12. Press the button labeled **OUT** on the buck converter.

-13. Use a flat head screw driver to adjust the potentiometer until the LED screen displays *5.0*, which indicates that the buck converter is outputting 5V.
+13. Use a flat head screw driver to adjust the potentiometer until the LED screen displays *5.2*, which indicates that the buck converter is outputting 5.2V.
+Note that we set the voltage to 5.2V rather than 5V because we have observed that current drawn from the buck converter by the Jetson causes the voltage to drop slightly.

 14. Unplug the battery from the buck converter.